clradrian/BeforeInvesting/README.md

 Scope

-I developed these scripts to help me find informations about the companies listed on the New York Exchange Market.
+I developed these scripts to help me find informations about the companies listed on the New York Stock Exchange.

 How it works